lammps/lammps/doc/src/atom_style.rst

 stores a per-particle mass and size and orientation (i.e. the corner points of the triangle).

-For the *cnt* style, the particles represent nodes of Carbon Nanotube segments, and each stores a per-particle mass, radius, segment length, tube id, buckling flag, and connections with neighbor nodes.
+For the *mesont* style, the particles represent nodes of Nanotube segments, and each stores a per-particle mass, radius, segment length, tube id, buckling flag, and connections with neighbor nodes.